-During the start of the medieval period soldiers usually did not have much head protection and usually only wore a Mail Coif and a Hauberk.
-The Coif and the Hauberk were mail, meaning they were made from interlocking loops of metal woven into a fabric.
-During these early medieval times this was the only real protection soldiers had and medieval amour offered less protection to them than at later stages in the medieval period.
+During the start of the medieval period soldiers usually did not have much head protection as they usually only wore a Mail Coif and a Hauberk.
+The Coif and the Hauberk were made from this chain-mail and the interlocking loops of metal were woven into some type of suitable fabric.

-Before proper Armour smiths appeared, Armour consisted of various types of cloth and leather being put together and usually offered little to no protection.
-That is why Blacksmiths developed new and improved ways of making armor as new technologies emerged such as iron smelting allowed Blacksmiths to make more flexible armor designs as the metals could be forged into new complete shapes which led to the first forms of Medieval Splint Armour appearing.
+That is why Blacksmiths developed new and improved ways of making armor as new technologies emerged for making armour such as iron smelting.
+This allowed Blacksmiths to make more flexible armor designs as the metals could be forged into new complete shapes which led to the first forms of medieval splint armor appearing.

 Medieval Armor from the 14th Century

-At around the 14th century mail became ineffective against more advanced weapons of those times and plate was developed, but mail could still be seen on some lighter soldiers and on the cavalry horses.
+At around the 14th century chain mail armour became ineffective against more advanced weapons of those times and plate was developed, but mail was still used by some lighter combat soldiers and on cavalry horses.

-In the later stages of medieval times, experiments were made with different types of Armour and it became more complexed.
-Full upgraded mail Armour started making an appearance and in particular chest armor, favoured by archers, called the Brigandine was added into the armory of almost all soldiers.
+In the later stages of medieval times, experiments were made with different types of armour and it became more complexed.
+Full upgraded mail armour started making an appearance and in particular chest armor, favored by archers, called the Brigandine was added into the armory of almost all soldiers.

 Full Plate Medieval Armor